surfstudio/surf-flutter-app-template/README.md

 ## Native splash screen

-Basic guidelines for creating a native splash screen are [here](docs/splash.md).
+The Basic guide for creating a native splash screen is [here](docs/splash.md).

 ## Additional useful practices